Starts at $0 + state fees and only takes 5-10 minutes

 With an LLC, you not only have the rights to exclusive use of a business name, but you will also have either the phrase “limited liability company” or the letters “LLC” in that business name.
 This provides your business with a jolt of respectability because customers respect the professionalism displayed by an LLC.
 Also, they typically feel more comfortable writing checks to a business entity rather than to an individual.

 First off, let’s quickly outline what an LLC is.
-LLCs are formal legal entities that are typically txed similarly to sole proprietorships and general partnerships, in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
+LLCs are formal legal entities that are typically txed similarly to sole proprietorships and general partnership vs LLC, in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
 An LLC may also elect to be taxed like a corporation, although this is not a very common option.

 There are similarities to corporations too, especially when it comes to financial responsibilities.
-In an LLC, the owners or members are not usually personally accountable for the financial status of the business.
+In an LLC, the owners or members are not usually personally accountable for the financial status of the business (see members definition).
 This means that if someone sues your LLC, your personal assets are not at risk.
+For more information see our LLC definition page.

 The formation process for LLCs varies depending on which state you’re forming one in, but in general, the process has some universal steps that need to be taken no matter what state your business is located in.
 If you want a comprehensive overview of all the steps required to form an LLC, check out our complete guide on the topic.
 The basic steps in the LLC formation process in any state are as follows: